sai3097ganesh/Physically-based-modelling/README.md

 # Physically-based-modelling
 These are a set of physics-based simulation projects developed as a part of CSCE 649: Physically-Based Modeling.
 Implementation has been carried out in C++ with OpenGL for rendering.
-The focus was to the automatic description of geometry, motion, and behavior within graphics applications.
+Some of the simulations are parallelized using OpenMP.